On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

-Following the data frame, each control packet spans an entire \gls{tti}.
-However, the \emph{useful time} $\tau_{i}^{(k)}$, \emph{i.e.}, the time in which informative bits can be sent without risk to be disrupted, depends on the \gls{ris} switching time.
-As already discussed in Sect.~\ref{sec:overhead}, a guard period of $\tau_s$ seconds must be considered if the \gls{risc} loads a new configuration in that \gls{tti}.
-Following the frame structure of Fig.~\ref{fig:data-frames}, the SET-R and ACK-R packets can use the whole \gls{tti}, while the SET-U packets need the guard period.
-Note that the ACK-U control packet does not employ the guard period under the \gls{oce}, as long as the time employed by the optimization process is at least a \gls{tti}, \emph{i.e.}, $A \ge 1$.
-For the \gls{bsw} paradigm, the guard period is needed.
-As a consequence, the useful time of the packets intended for the \gls{ue} results
+Each control packet spans an entire \gls{tti} following the data frame.
+However, the actual transmission time $\tau_{i}^{(k)}$, \emph{i.e.}, the time in which informative bits can be sent without risk of being disrupted, depends on the \gls{ris} switching time.
+As discussed in Section~\ref{sec:overhead}, a guard period $\tau_s$ must be considered if the \gls{risc} loads a new configuration in that \gls{tti}.
+Following the frame structure of Fig.~\ref{fig:data-frames}, INI-R and SET-R packets can use the whole \gls{tti}, while INI-U packets need the guard period.
+The SET-U control packet does not employ the guard period under the \gls{oce}, as long as $A \ge 1$.
+The guard period is needed for the \gls{bsw} paradigm.
+Hence, the transmission time of the control packets intended for the \gls{ue} is $\tau_1^{(u)} = T - \tau_s$ for all paradigms, and $\tau_2^{(u)} = T - \tau_s$ for \gls{bsw} and $\tau_2^{(u)}$ for \gls{oce}, while the time reserved for the control packets intended for the \gls{risc} is $\tau_{1}^{(r)} = \tau_{2}^{(r)} = T$.